 Short-Term Loans

-The most obvious choice is short-term loan options from online lenders, as these are extremely accessible for many business owners.
+The most obvious choice is short-term loan options from online lenders, which are extremely accessible for many business owners.

 Business Line of Credit

-One of the more flexible and feasible options is a business line of credit, which operates similar to a credit card, where you have access to cash flow up to a certain limit.
-This is great for obtaining funds when you need it most.
+A more flexible and feasible option is a business line of credit, which operates similarly to a credit card, where you can access cash flow up to a certain limit.
+This is great for obtaining funds when you need them most.

 Equipment Financing